GOUTAM1729/TradeBot-AI/Trade+bot/README.md

 - "Get financial statements for TSLA"
 - "Show me technical indicators for MSFT"
 - "What are the financials for GOOGL?"
+- "Recommend some stocks to buy" (Uses LLM analysis)

 **General Questions:**
-- "What is machine learning?"
+- "Who is the CEO of Google?"
 - "Explain quantum computing"
-- "Tell me about Python"

 ## Project Structure